Jinjinov/external-ballistics-library/README.md

 "Ballistics" contains C# code - minimal changes from the original code

-"BallisticsLibrary" contains C++ code - refactored from procedural functions to OOP
+"BallisticsLibrary" contains C++ code - refactored from procedural functions to OOP.
+This is **very useful** if you need multiple projectiles - if you are making a game and/or you want to control the calculation step yourself.

 Two bugs were fixed:

-#1. bug in original code:
+##1. bug in original code:

 dv = retard(DragFunction,DragCoefficient,v+headwind);